Rahat: Tourism

 Rahat is known to be a center of authentic food tourism.
 The city receives many tourists from Israel and from abroad, especially during the Islamic holy month of Ramadan.
 Most of the tourists like to be hosted in houses around Rahat where the lady owner of the house cooks traditional Bedouin food and tells stories about the Bedouin culture.

 Transportation

 In June 2007 a new Lehavim-Rahat Railway Station was opened on the eastern side of Rahat.
 It serves both the Bedouin city of Rahat and the Jewish city of Lehavim.
 It made it more accessible for the local residents to work and study in Beersheba and other parts of the country.
 There are buses operated by the Galim and Dan BaDarom bus companies.
 For a long period of time there were only private transit buses in the city, but in 2009 the bus transportation system was substantially improved and larger, national bus companies started to enter the city.

 Archaeology

 In 2019, one of the earliest rural mosques in the world was unearthed in Rahat, apparently dating to a century or two after the founding of Islam.

+Voting Patterns

+In the 2022 election, 91 percent of voters in Rahat voted for the Arab parties, while 7 percent voted for the parties of the center-left coalition led by Yair Lapid and 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 71 percent voted for Ra'am, while 15 percent voted for Balad and 14 percent voted for the Hadash–Ta'al list.